knaou/docker-mkdocs-uml/README.md

 # docker-mkdocs-uml

-Docker image of mkdocs with plantyml and Japanese font
+Docker image of mkdocs with plantuml and Japanese font

 # Quick start